codeanywhere/documentation-old/connections/container.md

 Now you can use Heroku CLI.
 More detailed instruction can be found on official Heroku toolbelt website https://toolbelt.heroku.com/

-### Locate Private and Public key of a Container
+### Locate Private and Public

-You can view Private Key of your container by going to cd /home/cabox/.ssh/ using your SSH terminal.
+You can view Keys of your container by going to cd /home/cabox/.ssh/ using your SSH terminal.
 There you will find:
 - id_rsa - private key container of your container,
 - id_rsa.pub - public key of your container.

-### How to connect to a Container via SFTP?
+### Connect your Container via SFTP

 These are the credentials you'll need:
 - Hostname: preview link of your container - looks something like preview.xxxx.box.codeanywhere.com and you can check it in Container's Info with a right click on your Container